campfireunion/docs/docs/1.0/flipside/how-tos/sets/how-to-move-and-scale-a-set.md

 :gif https://www.flipsidexr.com/files/docs/2023.1/help_3-4_3.mp4

 **Step 6.** Grab a camera from the main menu and try holding the camera with one hand and moving the set with the other.
-This is a powerful way to control camera movements as a camera operator in Flipside Studio.
+This is a powerful way to control camera movements as a camera operator in Flipside.

 > Tip: To quickly travel larger distances on a set, teleporting is often the quickest way, but next to that is shrinking the set way down then pulling the part of the set you're trying to get to towards you.